Oatcake: Plain Web Typography

 The foreground

-of secondary text and figure captions. --oatcake-code-background-color
+colorof secondary text and figure captions. --oatcake-code-background-color-

 The